nsrr/shhs-documentation/pages/13-hrv-analysis.md

 ## R-point annotations

 [Individual CSV files are available with R-points](:files_path:/polysomnography/annotations-rpoints) for each heartbeat.
 These annotations were reviewed by a trained technician after exporting from the Compumedics Somte software.
-ECG was sampled at 125 Hz in SHHS1 and both 250/256 Hz in SHHS2.
-The Somte software always outputs sampling numbers assuming 256 Hz, however the `rpointadj` column has been added to provide an adjusted sample number based on the sampling rate of the recording of interest.
+ECG was sampled at 125 Hz in SHHS1 and 250/256 Hz in SHHS2.
+The Somte software outputs sampling numbers assuming 256 Hz, however the `rpointadj` column has been added to provide an adjusted sample number based on the actual sampling rate of the recording of interest.

 | Name                      | Label (with Units / Notes)                                                                                                                                                            |
 | ------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |